View and manage devices

 Here are some guidelines to remember:

-- You can specify an end time for your reservation, an open-ended reservation with no end time, or a reservation until the end of the test.
+- You can specify a start and end time for your reservation, an open-ended reservation with no end time, or a reservation until the end of the test.

 - After you reserve a device, the Reservations page indicates that you reserved it, and shows the start and end times.